ABOUT THIS RESOURCE

 A vast collection of 480 contras, triplets, and New England style dances in other formations is preceded by an informative and provocative text which tackles every aspect of calling, producing, and making music for a successful contra dance series.
 The concise coded dance transcriptions are full of useful information for those who make the effort to study them.
 Many of the dance descriptions include variants of the original, bringing the grand total to well over 500.

 Kaynor, David.
 Calling Contra Dances for Beginners by Beginners.
 Montague Center, MA: The author, 1991; Revised 1993.

 An interesting book, written in conversational style, in which Kaynor discusses his philosophy and techniques for involving new dancers and offers suggestions for new callers and musicians.
 Sixteen simple dances are included.

 * Keller, Kate Van Winkle and Ralph Sweet.
 A Choice Selection of American Country Dances of the Revolutionary Era 1775-1795.
 New York, NY: The Country Dance and Song Society, 1975.
 Revised Northampton, 1993.
+Out of stock.

 Twenty-nine progressive longways dances from five hand-written manuscripts dating from 1775 to 1795.
 Each dance is carefully described with a proper tune, so that it can be performed in the style of the period.
 A useful glossary is provided.

 * Linnell, Rod and Louise Winston.
 Square Dances from a Yankee Caller's Clipboard.
 Norwell, MA: The New England Square Dance Caller, 1974.
 Reprinted by NEFFA, 2002.